-A method for initial filling of the system and replacing water lost during servicing etc. has been provided.
+A method for initial filling of the system and replacing water lost during servicing etc. is required (see fig. 14).
 You should ensure this method of filling complies with the local water authority regulations.

 3A.6.7 LOW PRESSURE SEALED SYSTEM